stephenreynolds/frater/README.md

-# rateanime
+# FRater

-I wrote this to help me rate anime better.
+I wrote this to help me rate media such as shows and games better.
 It's in F#, because I felt like doing it that way.

 ## How Rating Works

-Anime are rated in five categories: Art, Sound, Character, Plot, and Enjoyment.
+Media is rated in five categories: Art, Sound, Character, Plot, and Enjoyment.

 Each category is weighted according to the following percentages: